 While Sparta is the closest city to Mystras, Captain Ulysses recommends looking for an accommodation elsewhere: it has indeed very little tourist interest (… not to say none)!

-You’ll find some accommodation in the village of Mystras, below the tourist site.
-Find out more here here.
+You’ll find some accommodation near the village of Mystras.
+Find out more here.

 Opening times & admission